The Legal Partners respects your privacy and is committed to protecting the personal data that you share with us.

 We call any personal information collected through the website “user data”.

-The Legal Partners’ intention is not to seek any sensitive personal data or special category data through our website unless legally required.
+The Legal Partners’ intention is not to collect any sensitive personal data or special category data through our website unless legally required or if we must do for providing you with our services, for example, advising on an employment or HR case.
 Sensitive information and special category data includes a number of types of data relating to race or ethnic origin, political opinions, religious or other similar beliefs, trade union membership, physical or mental health, sexual life, or criminal record.

 Use of user data